(Happy New Year!)

 Quote to Note

-The Corporation for National and Community Service is asking Americans to appropriately honor Dr. Martin Luther King, Jr.'s legacy on January 15 by making the holiday a day ONversus a day off.
+The Corporation for National and Community Service is asking Americans to appropriately honor Dr. Martin Luther King, Jr.’s legacy on January 20 by making the holiday a day ON -- versus a day off.
 MLK Day became a national day of service in 1994, when Congress passed legislation to give the holiday even greater significance.
-A dedicated web site offers up a toolkit to plan for the day of service, enables organizers to register projects nationwide, and provides free lesson plans on Dr. King's legacy of service.
+A web page offers resources and enables individuals to find volunteer opportunities and organizers to register projects nationwide.

 Credits, Subscribe & Unsubscribe